Hydroxycarbamide (Hydrea)

 Loss of fertility

-You may not be able to become pregnant or father a child after treatment with this drug.
+You may not be able to become pregnant or get someone pregnant after treatment with this drug.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.

 Contraception and pregnancy

-This drug may harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment with this drug and for at least 3 months afterwards.
+This treatment may harm a baby developing in the womb.
+It is important not to become pregnant or father a child while you are having treatment.

 Talk to your doctor or nurse about effective contraception before starting treatment.
 Let them know straight away if you or your partner falls pregnant while having treatment.